Sheena Bora case: Senior JJ doctors under scanner for forensic swap

 CBI chargesheet in Sheena Bora murder case confirms JJ Hospital blunder exposed by mid-day.
-Forensic samples handed to Khar police as Sheena’s are not hers.
-Is it dereliction of duty by senior docs or intent to benefit accused?
-CBI to investigate next
+Samples handed to Khar cops as Sheena's are not hers.
+Is it dereliction of duty or intent to benefit accused?

 With a report submitted by Nair Hospital being included in the around 2,000-page chargesheet filed by the CBI in the Sheena Bora murder case, the city’s JJ Hospital is being probed to check if any of its staff knowingly tampered with evidence in the case.